-At Berkeley Law, there are two awards that students can receive for pro-bono work.
-The two awards are the Eleanor Swift Award and the Pro Bono Champion Award.
+At Berkeley Law, there are three awards that recognize contributions to the Pro Bono Program and/or public service at Berkeley Law.
+These three awards are the Eleanor Swift Award, the Kathi Pugh Award, and the Pro Bono Champion Award.

 Eleanor Swift Award

 Alexa Koenig, Ph.D.
 JSP ’13, Executive Director, Human Rights Center

 Sharon Djemal, Director, Consumer Justice Clinic, East Bay Community Law Center

 Amy Utstein, Director of Administration, Berkeley Law Clinical Program

 Marc Janowitz, Clinical Supervisor, Housing Practice, East Bay Community Law Center